 “In all cases, RoSPA advises parents to seek advice from health workers (even before the baby is born) on the best and safest ways of soothing teething pain.”

-It’s not just necklaces RoSPA’s advice applies to – but anklets as well (we recall celeb mum Billie Faiers had one on her little boy Arthur a while ago) as the baby could grab at their ankles and get the beads from around their feet and choke on those too.
+It’s not just necklaces RoSPA’s advice applies to – but anklets as well (we recall celeb mum Billie Faiers had one on her little boy Arthur when he was little) as the baby could grab at their ankles and get the beads from around their feet and choke on those too.

 So, there you have it.
 While you can buy these beads online, the advice is that they’re simply not recommended, and you’re better off exploring other options like gels and creams applied directly to the gums.